oracle-livelabs/multicloud/exadata-db-at-azure/provision-exadata-infra/provision-exadata-infra.md

 5. Provide Exadata Infrastructure configuration details as below:

-    * **Exadata Infrastructure Model** – Only X9M-2 model of Exadata Infrastructure is available for DB@Azure
+    * **Exadata Infrastructure Model** – Exadata X9M and X11M model of Exadata Infrastructure are available for DB@Azure
     * **Database Servers** – Minimum two database servers are mandatory to provisioing exadata infrastructure which support Real Application Cluster (RAC)
     * **Storage Servers** - By default threee storage servers will be created.
 Additional storage server can be added later.
     * **OCPUs** - Based on number of DB servers selected, number of OCPUs will change.